Undergraduate Career Development Center

 - Career Fairs

 - Internship Credit: Looking to earn academic credit for an internship?
-Please carefully read and submit the form.
+Please carefully read through our page and submit the form.

 Employers: To post a job or internship for our undergraduate students, please register and post a job on Handshake.
 If you would like to schedule an info session or opportunity specifically for McDonough undergraduate students, please reach out to Talia Schatz at firstname.lastname@example.org.